Ripley6811/TAIMAU/README.md

 - TSC TTP-243E Plus label printing.
 - View price changes for a product over time and compare with other companies.
 - Auto-updates to newest commits in github repo.

-This program was designed for TAIMAU's operation but could probably be used in many other setups.
-Please contact me if you think a similar database program could work for your business.